 Relax and renew are the basic tenants of the practice of Restorative Yoga.
 Based on the teachings of B.K.S.
 Iyengar, Restorative Yoga is all about slowing down and passively stretching allowing the body to open gently.
 A typical Restorative sequence includes five poses held for 5 to 10 minutes each and encompasses poses focusing on light twists, seated forward folds, and gentle backbends.
 During the practice a variety of props (including bolsters, blocks, cushions and blankets) may be used to allow you to completely relax and rest.
 Like Yoga Nidra, Restorative Yoga is very nurturing to our bodies and minds giving us permission to really “let go” of things we hold onto in our bodies.

 Where You’ll Be!

-Bombay Yoga Room is located in a sweet, ocean-side neighborhood in Fort Lauderdale, FL.
+Bombay Room Yoga Studio is located in a sweet, ocean-side neighborhood in Fort Lauderdale, FL.
 The studio space is organic, serene, and non-pretentious…a perfect setting for an intensive, yet nurturing experience.
 Just steps away you’ll enjoy access to a variety of shops and restaurants suitable for all tastes and budgets.
 Whether you’re craving a healthy juice, hearty Italian, relaxing Bistro or Mexican (ole!) you’ll find each one affordable and easy to get to.
 Last, but not least just a couple minutes away you can dip your toes in the ocean and enjoy a nice beach walk or swim.